Virtues

 Dr. James WrightPh.D.
 Religious Studies, Oxford

-The most common error is identifying the virtues choir with the moral virtues by vocabulary alone.
+The direct answer is this: The most common error is identifying the virtues choir with the moral virtues by vocabulary alone.
 The angel choir name comes from dunameis (powers), not from the Latin virtus in its moral sense.

 A second weakness is treating the miracle-and-grace function as a Pauline teaching.
 It is a Pseudo-Dionysian and Aquinian elaboration.